connext/documentation/docs/developers/guides/chain-abstraction.md

     }
     ```

-  - `fallback`: The fallback address to send funds if the forward call fails on the destination domain.
+  - `fallback`: The fallback address to send funds to if the forward call fails on the destination domain.
   - `swapForwarderData`: An object with the following fields.
      - `toAsset`: Address of the token to swap into on the destination domain.
      - `swapData`: Calldata that the swapper contract on the destination domain will use to perform the swap.
      - `forwardCallData`: Calldata that the xReceive target on the destination domain will use in the forward call.

-Function returns the encoded calldata as a string.
+The function returns the encoded calldata as a string.

-##### Example
+#### Example

 ```ts
 const rpcURL = "https://bsc-dataseed.binance.org";